 When 17 years-old, a caravan of traders passed through his little village, bound for the quaint old Spanish-American town of Santa Fe in the far Southwest, and, although apprenticed to a saddler at the time, young Kit could not stand the call of the West.
 He threw up his position, joined the adventurers, and was soon footing it over the prairie in wake of the long, lean men with the white-topped wagons and sleek-fed mules.
 This was in 1826, a time when the greatest interest was taken in the far West, for the people of the United States were restlessly pressing towards the Pacific Coast, having successfully occupied all of the territory east of the broad Mississippi River.

-On the Arkansas River in southwestern Colorado, was Bent’s Fort, a frontier trading place and refuge for white emigrants, traders and settlers.
-Young Kit was soon engaged as a hunter here, and remained at this occupation for eight years.
-Forty men were employed at the fort, and it was Carson’s business to supply them with meat from the mountains; an easy task, at times, but, at others, very difficult, for the buffalo, deer and antelope would migrate with the weather, and would often leave this section almost entirely.
-The hunter became an unerring shot and was soon well known to the Plains Indians — the Comanche, Arapaho and Kiowa — while the Ute in the Rockies soon knew him so well that he visited their camps, sat in their lodges, smoked the peace pipe, and dangled their children upon his knee.
-The Indians liked him exceedingly, so that they often would listen to his counsel and advice.
+On the Arkansas River in southwestern Colorado, was Bent’s Fort, a frontier trading place and refuge for white emigrants, traders, and settlers.
+Young Kit was soon engaged as a hunter here and remained at this occupation for eight years.
+Forty men were employed at the fort, and it was Carson’s business to supply them with meat from the mountains; an easy task, at times, but, at others, very difficult, for the buffalo, deer, and antelope would migrate with the weather, and would often leave this section almost entirely.
+The hunter became an unerring shot and was soon well known to the Plains Indians — the Comanche, Arapaho, and Kiowa — while the Ute in the Rockies soon knew him so well that he visited their camps, sat in their lodges, smoked the peace pipe, and dangled their children upon his knee.
+The Indians liked him so much that they often would listen to his counsel and advice.

 Here is a story that well illustrates his ability to sway the feelings and actions of the Indians.